dsaves/dsaves-hdl/README.md

 SOFTWARE.

-# SUMMARY
+# Summary
-This library contains simple hardware designs in VHDL and SystemVerilog.
+This library contains hardware designs in VHDL and SystemVerilog.
 It will be expanded to include common synchronizers, design-for-test (DFT), and encryption hardware.
+More to come soon.

 # VHDL
  - The VHDL files assume you are compiling entities to a library named "dsaves".
  This was done to avoid naming collisions.

-More to come soon.
+Because libraries in VHDL are a virtual construct, you may have to work with other software you are using (eg. Modelsim, QuestaSim, Xilinx ISE, etc) to create the library "dsaves" and compile the design units to that library.
+Alternatively, you can change the "dsaves" library to "work".

+# Contributions
 If you would like to contribute hardware designs to this project, clone the repo, make your edits, and send me a pull request.

+# Contact
 Danny: dronin227@gmail.com